Are you planning a trip to Europe?

 Each one has a different atmosphere, a different style.
 There is always something to do and discover in a major city, beyond the obvious tourist attractions.

 With that being said, know that this popularity comes with a double-edge.
+Travelling to Europe shouldn't be all about the capitals.
 Some cities are often qualified as overrated, including the extremely popular London and Paris.
 They received respectively 20 and 16.1 million international visitors in 2017.

 The problem is that we have built such a hype around these destinations that it's sometimes hard not to feel let down when actually discovering the city.
 Not that they are not beautiful, but we simply have built too high expectations that they can't measure with.